Saturday, December 31, 2016

 Still, just having him in New York for the last two years of his stellar career—that began in New York with the Giants—seemed so right, so special, and almost mystical from a baseball fan’s perspective.
 The fans of yesteryear were more steeped in the game’s history, too.
 No matter how poorly or uninspired Willie Mays played in the last year of his career, he was nonetheless revered and justifiably so.
 Just seeing him in a Mets' uniform, with that famous number twenty-four on the back, was worth more than words can express.
 And, yes, he supplied us with some great moments, but Willie was with the Mets primarily because owner Joan Payson wanted him in New York, where he belonged, for the final curtain.
 She also promised San Francisco Giants owner Horace Stoneham that she’d take care of him financially after his playing career was over.

 The ten-year-old me couldn’t fully appreciate then what he said next, but I found it moving nonetheless.
-“I never felt that I would have to quit baseball,” Willie said, “but as you know, there is always a time for someone to get out.”
+“I never feel that I would ever quit baseball,” Willie said, “but as you know, it always come a time for someone to get out.”
 For twenty-two years he played the game—America's pastime—and it came to end, just like everything else does.
-Now, forty more years have passed and Willie Mays is eighty-two years old.
+Now, forty more years have passed, and Willie Mays is eighty-two years old.
 Time passes by for sure and there’s nothing we can do about it.
-But, really, there is “always a time for someone to get out”—in baseball and in so many other areas of life as well.
+But really, there is “always a time for someone to get out”—in baseball and in so many other areas of life as well.

 Tuesday, September 6, 2016